 The Foundation’s mission is to enhance the education and lives of students with disabilities.
 Often students requiring assistive devices are intelligent, but face hurdles with regard to communication.
 This is a significant way that the Foundation can ease the transition from being served by SSD to adulthood.

-Adam Selm is a 21-year old young man who recently completed his education with the Special School District.
-Adam was born with Mitochondrial Myopathy, a neuro-muscular disorder.
-Hence, Adam is unable to walk, is confined to a wheelchair, and has no verbal communication skills.
+Adam Selm was 21 years old when he completed his education with the Special School District.
+Adam was born with mitochondrial myopathy, which is a neuromuscular disorder.
+Hence, Adam is unable to walk, is confined to a wheelchair and has no verbal communication skills.
 However, Adam understands all that is said to him.

 Upon meeting Adam, one is immediately engaged due to his easy charm and incredible smile.
 He is outgoing, funny and extremely social.
-He is an avid St. Louis sports fan, however, Adam's inability to communicate is a big obstacle for him.
+He is an avid St. Louis sports fan.
+Understandably, however, Adam’s inability to communicate is a big obstacle for him.

-Due to the generosity of the Tilles Foundation, that obstacle is no longer a barrier for Adam.
-The Tilles Foundation provided a mini-bent Tube Mount and Ballistic Jacket Case for Adam's iPad.
-The Tube Mount, attached to Adam's wheelchair, allows Adam to have his laptop in front of him at all times.
-This allows him to communicate through his iPad—which produces his vocalizations.
+Now, due to the generosity of the Tilles Foundation, that obstacle is no longer a barrier for Adam.
+Tilles provided a mini-bent tube mount and ballistic jacket case for Adam’s iPad.
+The tube mount, attached to Adam’s wheelchair, allows Adam to have his laptop in front of him at all times.
+This, in turn, allows him to communicate through his iPad that produces his vocalizations.
 Adam now orders food in restaurants, discusses items to be purchased at local retail stores and communicates freely with family and peers.

-For more information on the Special Education Foundation, please visit http://sef-stl.org
+For more about the Special Education Foundation, please visit http://sef-stl.org/